Services

 Tui Na

 It is not a regular massage.
 It is a Chinese bodywork technique performed through the medium of either clothes or a towel.
 Working with the body to promote the circulation of energy.
-It encorporates elements of acupressure and ancient tecnhqiues to promote the circulation of Qi within the channels.
+It incorporates elements of acupressure and ancient techniques to promote the circulation of Qi within the channels.

 Gua Sha